This post is part 1 of a series.

 - Part 4: Essential settings after installing WordPress

-- Part 5: How to install WordPress plugin
+- Part 5: How to add plugins to WordPress

 - Part 6: How to install WordPress theme